Nothing compares to NFL betting in the US as far as the amount of money bet each year. Sportsbooks in Illinois should be no exception to this rule.

 The biggest markets will be unveiled right after the current year’s Super Bowl is in the books, while others will be sprinkled in between then and the start of training camp.
 Here are some of the most popular NFL futures bets you’ll have to choose from:

 Odds for NFL futures are typically listed in descending order with favorites up top, long-shots on the bottom and all other choices somewhere in the middle.
-The key is to find the selections that you’re interested in at the best possible price.
+The key is to find the selections you’re interested in at the best possible price.

 The futures market also makes for a handy research tool as you get set to tackle another NFL season.
 Regular season win totals can give you a good overview of what to expect in the coming campaign, a tidbit that can be helpful for handicapping the early part of the season.